louayshaat/auto_deploy/Lab_Guide.md

 2. Enter the following details for each section:
   **General**
   * Stack name: The name of this stack.
 For this lab, use `DetectiveControls`.
-  * CloudTrail: Enable CloudTrail Yes/No. If you already have CloudTrail enabled select No.
+  * AWS CloudTrail: Enable CloudTrail Yes/No. If you already have CloudTrail enabled select No.
-  * Config: Enable Config Yes/No. If you already have Config enabled select No.
+  * AWS Config: Enable Config Yes/No. If you already have Config enabled select No.
-  * GuardDuty: Enable GuardDuty Yes/No. If you already have GuardDuty enabled select No. Note that GuardDuty will create and leave an IAM role the first time its enabled.
+  * Amazon GuardDuty: Enable GuardDuty Yes/No. If you already have GuardDuty enabled select No. Note that GuardDuty will create and leave an AWS IAM role the first time its enabled.
-  * S3BucketPolicyExplicitDeny: (Optional) Explicitly deny destructive actions to the bucket.
+  * Amazon S3BucketPolicyExplicitDeny: (Optional) Explicitly deny destructive actions to the bucket.
 AWS root user will be required to modify this bucket if configured.
-  * S3AccessLogsBucketName: (Optional) The name of an existing S3 bucket for storing S3 access logs.
+  * Amazon S3AccessLogsBucketName: (Optional) The name of an existing S3 bucket for storing S3 access logs.

   **AWS CloudTrail**
   * CloudTrailBucketName: The name of the new S3 bucket to create for CloudTrail to send logs to.  **IMPORTANT** Specify a bucket name that is unique.